-b) The practices of the responsible company regarding replacement schedules may be evaluated and documented (e.g. based on historical replacement records for similar equipment);
+- (a) The typical average technical lifetime of the type of equipment may be determined taking into account common practices in the sector and country (e.g. based on industry surveys, statistics, technical literature, etc.); - (b) The practices of the responsible company regarding replacement schedules may be evaluated and documented (e.g. based on historical replacement records for similar equipment).

-The time to replacement of the existing equipment in the absence of the project activity should be chosen in a conservative manner, i.e., the earliest point in time should be chosen in cases where only a time frame can be estimated, and should be documented in CDM-PDD.
+The time to replacement of the existing equipment in the absence of the project activity should be selected in a conservative manner, i.e. the earliest point in time should be selected in cases where only a time frame can be estimated.
+This information should be documented in CDM-PDD.